pyeventsourcing/eventsourcing/docs/topics/infrastructure.rst

     assert domain_event.foo == 'bar'

-Please note, the sequence ID and position values are necessarily not encrypted.
-However, by encrypting the state of the event, sensitive information, such as personally identifiable information, will be encrypted at the level of the application, before being sent to the database, and so it will be encrypted in the database (and in all backups of the database).
+Please note, the sequence ID and position values are not encrypted, necessarily.
+However, by encrypting the state of the item within the application, potentially sensitive information, for example personally identifiable information, will be encrypted in transit to the database, at rest in the database, and in all backups and other copies.

 Event store